Current Size: 100%

 - Your partner must take the first two weeks of maternity leave (four weeks if she is a factory worker).
 This is known as 'compulsory maternity leave';

 - Leave can only be divided between two people with responsibility for the child.
-At the moment, you cannot, for example, allocate some of the leave to a working grandparent (although there are government plans to look into changing this);
+You cannot, for example, allocate some of the leave to a working grandparent;

 - You can insist on taking your leave allocation in one continuous period of time, whatever its impact on the employer, but if you want to split it into separate chunks of time (in the rules this is called 'discontinuous' leave), your employer has a right to reject your request.
 If this happens (or if the employer fails to respond at all), you remain entitled to your leave, but you must take it in one continuous block of time, or else withdraw your request altogether.